Documentation

 Your component should be ready to be displayed worldwide if store globalization is a goal.

 In terms of content internationalization, be cautious with string text translations.
-You can leverage from the Messages app, a native VTEX IO service for automatic translations, and perform manual translations of your own as well.
+You can leverage the Messages app, a native VTEX IO service for automatic translations, and have manual translations as well.

-Be aware that internationalization can mean more than string text translations!
-Take care of interpolation, pluralization, price and percentage formatting, among other discrepancies that may come into your way once borders are crossed.
+Remember that internationalization can mean more than string text translations.
+Consider interpolation, pluralization, price, and percentage formatting, among other differences that may come your way when crossing borders.

-Read the Translating the component article and the multi-language store documentations to understand how you can make these adjustments in your component!
+Read the Translating the component article and the multi-language store documentation to understand how you can make these adjustments in your component!

 Styling